stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-The Vulkan descriptor for an image barrier is populated as follows:
+The Vulkan descriptor for the barrier is populated as follows:

 ```java
 private void populate(VkImageMemoryBarrier barrier) {